garritfra/garrit.xyz/content/posts/2022-06-29-the-only-true-answer-to-tabs-vs-spaces.md

 ---
 title: The only true answer to 'tabs vs spaces'
 date: "2022-06-29"
-tags: "note, guide, 100DaysToOffload, programming, practices"
+tags: "note, guide, 100DaysToOffload, programming, practices, tech"
 ---

 I recently dove into a new project at work.
 We're starting from a blank page,